Teraflex Body Lift Kit Review & Install Guide

 Why would I want a body lift kit?

-I opted for the body lift kit so I could better fit my KO2 33″ Tires with minimal change vs. a typical suspension style lift kit and do so cost-effectively.
-For instance, a body lift kit can be installed for a couple of hundred dollars whereas a suspension lift kit can cost several thousand dollars to install.
+I chose the body lift kit to accommodate my KO2 33″ tires with minimal alterations compared to a standard suspension lift kit, and to do so in a cost-effective manner.
+For example, a body lift kit can be installed for just a few hundred dollars, while a suspension lift kit can run into several thousand dollars for installation.

-In the future, If I want to go to a larger lift kit to fit larger tires I could leave the body lift kit on so I’m not losing any of my investment.
+In the future, if I decide to upgrade to a larger lift kit to fit bigger tires, I can keep the body lift kit in place, thus preserving my initial investment.

 What type of Lift kit should I choose?